truefoundry/cognita/README.md

 1. Support for multiple document retrievers that use `Similarity Search`, `Query Decompostion`, `Document Reranking`, etc
 1. Support for SOTA OpenSource embeddings and reranking from `mixedbread-ai`
-1. Support for using LLMs using `Ollama`
+1. Support for using LLMs using `ollama`
 1. Support for incremental indexing that ingests entire documents in batches (reduces compute burden), keeps track of already indexed documents and prevents re-indexing of those docs.

 # :rocket: Quickstart: Running Cognita Locally